Does a Credit Limit Increase Affect Your Credit Score?

 Hard inquiries

 When you request a credit limit increase, your card issuer may check your credit report to evaluate your financial health.
-They may perform a hard inquiry (sometimes called a hard credit check) as part of the process, which may temporarily lower your credit score by a few points.
-Hard inquiries are common when you formally request an increase.
+That may involve a hard inquiry (sometimes called a hard credit check), which can have a small, temporary impact on your credit score.

 Credit utilization ratio

-Your credit utilization ratio is the percentage of your total available credit you’re using.
-A higher credit limit can lower this ratio if your spending stays the same, which could benefit your credit profile.
-For example, if you have $5,000 in available credit and a balance of $1,000, your utilization ratio is 20%.
-If your available credit increases to $10,000, your ratio drops to 10%, which helps improve your credit score.
+Your credit utilization ratio is a key credit score factor, and a lower utilization ratio is typically preferable.
+Raising your credit limit can help lower this ratio if your spending stays the same.
+For example, if you have $5,000 in total available credit and you spend $1,000, your utilization ratio is 20%.
+If your available credit increased to $10,000 while your spending habits remained the same, your ratio would drop to 10%, helping improve your credit score.

 Things to consider before requesting a credit limit increase